 We recommend applying 6-8 weeks before your presentation date.
 We review applications received within a shorter timeline, but please keep in mind that you may not hear back from FCA until your project is underway.

-You may not apply for a project that is more than eight weeks away, for a project that has already happened, or to request reimbursement for expenses you have already incurred.
+You may not apply for a project that has already happened or to request reimbursement for expenses you have already incurred.

 Applicants should not request more funding than needed.